edmontoneuler/qecc/README.md

 Sure could.
 In fact, I think most people do.
 Here are the main reasons I opted for Python.

 1) Familiarity.
 I started my first DFT project after I had learned the basics of Python, but before I had learned anything about Bash or regular expressions.
-Doing my scripting in Python let me hit the ground running.
-Furthermore, since Python is the language of instruction at my university, writing my code in Python ensures that it will be useful (or at least readable) to new members of the research group.
+Doing my scripting in Python let me hit the ground running, instead of first having to learn a bunch of new syntax.
+Furthermore, since most physics students have some familiarity with Python, writing my code in Python increases the likelihood that it will be useful to any new group members, particularily undergraduates who have never used another programming language before.

 2) Mathematics.
-A lot of DFT scripting involves the evaluation of mathematical expressions to generate a list of parameters for the input file, e.g. if we were performing a convergence test on the value of a lattice parameter, we would need to calculate the new lattice vectors/atomic coordinates for each new parameter value.
-Evaluating mathematical expressions is much more straightforward in Python than in Bash, especially for someone with a physics background.
+A lot of DFT scripting involves the evaluation of mathematical expressions to generate a list of parameters for the input file, e.g. calculating the atomic structure for a series of lattice paramter values.
+Evaluating mathematical expressions is much more straightforward in Python than in Bash, especially when you can just import the function that does the calculation for you.